Needlepointers.com Logo

 Beginner Quilt Series - How to Square Up a Quilt

-Before a binding can be added, the extra batting & batting needs to be trimmed to line up with the quilt top.
-This trimming of the quilt is called “squaring up a quilt”.
-I will show you my method for how to square up a quilt.
+Before binding can be added, the excess batting and backing need to be trimmed to line up with the quilt top.
+This trimming of the quilt is called “squaring up a quilt.”
+I will show you my method for squaring up a quilt.

-Besides trimming the extra batting and backing, squaring up a quilt makes the quilt corners at 90-degree angles and all of the edges straight.
+Besides trimming the extra fabric backing and batting, squaring up a quilt makes the quilt corners at 90-degree angles and all quilt edges straight.
 Squared quilts will lay flat and smooth.

 What is squaring up a quilt?

-Squaring up a quilt is the process of preparing the quilt to add a binding.
+Squaring up a quilt is preparing the finished quilt to add a binding.
 A quilt can also be squared up before adding borders to the quilt top.
-Also, individual blocks can need to be squared up.
+Also, individual blocks may need to be squared up.

-Squaring up a quilt does not mean making the entire quilt a square.
-It's referring to making the corners square and the sides straight.
-The quilt will keep its current dimensions after it's been squared.
+Squaring up a quilt does not mean making the entire quilt square.
+It refers to making square corners and the sides straight.
+After it's been squared, the quilt will keep its current dimensions.

-After the quilt top has been pieced, layered with the batting and backing and quilted, the quilt is ready for a binding to be added.
+After the quilt top has been pieced, layered with the batting and backing, and quilted, it is ready to add binding.
 The quilt will have extra batting and backing extending past the quilt top on all sides.
-Squaring up a quilt will remove the extra batting and batting so that the quilt has 90-degree corners and straight sides.
+Squaring up a quilt will remove the extra batting and batting so the quilt has 90-degree corners and straight sides.

 A squared-up quilt will lay flat and smooth on a bed once it's completed with a binding.

 Let’s get started with squaring up our quilt top.
-If you would like to see a video tutorial on how to square up a quilt, please click the link below.
+If you want to see a video tutorial on square up a quilt, please click the link below.

 COMPLETE VIDEO TUTORIAL AVAILABLE!
 The video below is a preview with no audio, to watch the whole video tutorial, click the link Beginner Quilt Series - How to Square Up a Quilt to watch in Youtube.